kdoore/1335GitBook/pshapes-in-grid-layout.md

 In the code above, we've just stored a bunch of PShape objects, but we haven't drawn anything to the canvas using the shape( s, x, y) function for pshapes.

 A set of for-loops will allow us to ``iterate`` through the array to select each PShape object and set it's xy position for display.

+We'll create nested for-loops:

+the outer for-loop controls which row is being created

+the inner loop creates determines which column, so inside this loop, we have both index values available

+doSomething(  arrayElement[i][j] );

 ###Rows: i,  Columns:  j